Q: What is PCI?

 Q: Do I need vulnerability scanning to validate compliance?

-A: A network security scan involves an automated tool that checks a merchant or service provider’s systems for vulnerabilities.
+A: A vulnerability scan involves an automated tool that checks a merchant or service provider’s systems for vulnerabilities.
 The tool will conduct a non-intrusive scan to remotely review networks and Web applications based on the external-facing Internet protocol (IP) addresses provided by the merchant or service provider.
-The scan will identify vulnerabilities in operating systems, services, and devices that could be used by hackers to target the company’s private network.
-As provided by an Approved Scanning Vendors (ASV’s) such as ControlScan the tool will not require the merchant or service provider to install any software on their systems, and no denial-of-service attacks will be performed.
+The scan identifies vulnerabilities in operating systems, services and devices that could be used by hackers to target the company’s private network.
+As provided by an Approved Scanning Vendors (ASV’s) such as ControlScan, the scan does not require the merchant or service provider to install any software on their systems, and no denial-of-service attacks will be performed.

-Q: How often do I have to scan?
+Q: How often do I have to have a vulnerability scan?

-A: Every 90 days/once per quarter you are required to submit a passing scan.
+A: Every 90 days/once per quarter, those who fit the above criteria are required to submit a passing scan.
 Merchants and service providers should submit compliance documentation (successful scan reports) according to the timetable determined by their acquirer.
-Scans must be conducted by a PCI SSC Approved Scanning Vendor (ASV).
-ControlScan is a PCI Approved Scanning Vendor.
+Scans must be conducted by a PCI SSC Approved Scanning Vendor (ASV) such as ControlScan.

 Q: What if a merchant refuses to cooperate?

 A: PCI is not, in itself, a law.
-The standard was created by the major card brands such as Visa, MasterCard, Discover, AMEX, and JCB.
-At their acquirers/service providers discretion, merchants that do not comply with PCI DSS may be subject to fines, card replacement costs, costly forensic audits, brand damage, etc., should a breach event occur.
+The standard was created by the major card brands Visa, MasterCard, Discover, AMEX and JCB.
+At their acquirers’/service providers’ discretion, merchants that do not comply with PCI DSS may be subject to fines, card replacement costs, costly forensic audits, brand damage, etc., should a breach event occur.

 For a little upfront effort and cost to comply with PCI, you greatly help reduce your risk from facing these extremely unpleasant and costly consequences.